Secondary-ion mass spectrometry: Primary ion source

 Three types of ion guns are employed.
 In one, ions of gaseous elements are usually generated with duoplasmatrons or by electron ionization, for instance noble gases (40Ar+, Xe+), oxygen (16O−, 16O2+, 16O2−), or even ionized molecules such as SF5+ (generated from SF6) or C60+ (fullerene).
-This type of ion gun is easy to operate and generates roughly focused but high current ion beams.
+This type of ion gun is easy to operate and generates roughly focused but high-current ion beams.
 A second source type, the surface ionization source, generates 133Cs+ primary ions.
-Cesium atoms vaporize through a porous tungsten plug and are ionized during evaporation.
+Caesium atoms vaporize through a porous tungsten plug and are ionized during evaporation.
 Depending on the gun design, fine focus or high current can be obtained.
 A third source type, the liquid metal ion gun (LMIG), operates with metals or metallic alloys, which are liquid at room temperature or slightly above.
 The liquid metal covers a tungsten tip and emits ions under influence of an intense electric field.
-While a gallium source is able to operate with elemental gallium, recently developed sources for gold, indium and bismuth use alloys which lower their melting points.
+While a gallium source is able to operate with elemental gallium, recently developed sources for gold, indium, and bismuth use alloys which lower their melting points.
 The LMIG provides a tightly focused ion beam (<50 nm) with moderate intensity and is additionally able to generate short pulsed ion beams.
 It is therefore commonly used in static SIMS devices.

-The choice of the ion species and ion gun respectively depends on the required current (pulsed or continuous), the required beam dimensions of the primary ion beam and on the sample which is to be analyzed.
+The choice of the ion species and ion gun respectively depends on the required current (pulsed or continuous), the required beam dimensions of the primary ion beam, and on the sample which is to be analyzed.
 Oxygen primary ions are often used to investigate electropositive elements due to an increase of the generation probability of positive secondary ions, while caesium primary ions often are used when electronegative elements are being investigated.
-For short pulsed ion beams in static SIMS, LMIGs are most often deployed for analysis; they can be combined with either an oxygen gun or a caesium gun during elemental depth profiling, or with a C60+ or gas cluster ion source during molecular depth profiling.
+For short pulsed ion beams in static SIMS, LMIGs are most often deployed for analysis; they can be combined with either an oxygen gun or a caesium gun during elemental depth profiling, or with a C60+ or gas-cluster ion source during molecular depth profiling.

 Mass analyzer

 Depending on the SIMS type, there are three basic analyzers available: sector, quadrupole, and time-of-flight.
 A sector field mass spectrometer uses a combination of an electrostatic analyzer and a magnetic analyzer to separate the secondary ions by their mass-to-charge ratio.
 A quadrupole mass analyzer separates the masses by resonant electric fields, which allow only the selected masses to pass through.
-The time of flight mass analyzer separates the ions in a field-free drift path according to their velocity.
+The time-of-flight mass analyzer separates the ions in a field-free drift path according to their velocity.
 Since all ions possess the same kinetic energy the velocity and therefore time of flight varies according to mass.
-It requires pulsed secondary ion generation using either a pulsed primary ion gun or a pulsed secondary ion extraction.
+It requires pulsed secondary-ion generation using either a pulsed primary ion gun or a pulsed secondary-ion extraction.
 It is the only analyzer type able to detect all generated secondary ions simultaneously, and is the standard analyzer for static SIMS instruments.